|

 Introduction

 These two related genera have warm brown spores (not cold dark brown spores) and are found attached to pieces of wood - but that's where the similarity ends.
 One is a small brown spored oyster mushroom and the other is a obscure, generic LBM.
-Crepidotus - being almost always completely stemless makes this genus fairly easy to recognize (usually not hygrophanous).
-The caps are almost always whitish or brownish.
+Crepidotus - being almost always completely stemless makes this genus fairly easy to recognize in the PNW, although in other areas of the world they can have completely normal stems and be very difficult to place in this genus.
+The caps are almost always whitish or brownish, and usually not hygrophanous.
 The spores are almost always warty.
 Most easily confused with the gilled bolete Tapinella panuoides, which has odd gills that either fork, crimp (wiggle) or intervein and possibly start to look like pores near the point of attachment.
 Simocybe - true LBMs - small, brown (often olive-brown?), central-stemmed mushrooms (usually cap <2.5 cm) with an overall pruinose (powdery) look and white mycelium at the base of the stem.
 Usually hygrophanous.
 Smooth spores.
 They were never studied in the west, and never reported from the PNW until Key Council members started reporting them around 2010, so very little is known about them so far.
 Similar genera: Simocybe are typically smaller than Pholiota but easily confused with Galerina and Tubaria.
 Melanotus (now in Deconica) usually has colder, darker coloured spores and an eccentric stem and is more often found on textiles. abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
-Rare species may be locally common in certain places at certain times.
-Click here to download the FASTA data of all my DNA sequences |
+Rare species may be locally common in certain places at certain times. |

 Summary of Interesting Results